Same-Day Virtual & Telehealth Appointments — North Carolina

 Attend Your Video Evaluation

-During the appointment, your psychiatric provider will conduct a comprehensive ADHD assessment.
-This involves reviewing your symptom history, understanding how ADHD affects your daily functioning (work, relationships, organization), exploring any co-occurring conditions like anxiety or depression, reviewing your medical and medication history, and discussing your treatment goals.
+This involves reviewing your symptom history and understanding how ADHD affects your daily functioning in work, relationships, and organization.
+We also explore co-occurring conditions like anxiety or depression, review your medical and medication history, and discuss your treatment goals.

 A good provider will not simply hand you a prescription — they will conduct a genuine clinical evaluation.
 Be prepared to discuss when you first noticed symptoms, how they affect multiple areas of your life, and what treatments (if any) you've tried before.